-The Long Beach Unified School District has many reasons to be proud of the significant improvements taking place in local schools.
+Long Beach has many reasons to be proud of its local schools.

-World-Class District - LBUSD is one of the world’s top 20 school systems — and one of the top three in the U.S. — in terms of sustained and significant improvements, according to a report described as the most comprehensive analysis of global school system reform ever assembled.
+World-Class Schools - An international study lists LBUSD among five of the world’s highest performing school systems.
+The Global Education Study is a publication of the national nonprofit Battelle for Kids organization.
+LBUSD also is one of the world’s top 20 school systems — and one of the top three in the U.S. — in terms of sustained and significant improvements, according to a report described as the most comprehensive analysis of global school system reform ever assembled.
 The study was conducted by McKinsey & Company, a trusted advisor and counselor to many of the most influential businesses and institutions in the world.
 McKinsey serves more than 70 percent of Fortune magazine’s most admired companies.

 Harvard Book Highlights Long Beach - The first book to detail examples of successful large-scale reform in the nation's most improved urban districts was released from the Harvard Graduate School of Education’s publishing group, and it featured LBUSD.
 Bringing School Reform to Scale: Five Award-Winning School Districts, from Harvard Education Press, described specific district-wide reform strategies that led school districts to outpace their peers in raising student achievement – not just in individual schools – but in numerous schools districtwide.